abcucberkeley/PetaKit5D/microscopeDataProcessing/io/c-zarr/README.md

 ## Quick Start Guide (MATLAB)

 ### Prerequisites
-1. (Windows Only) All neccessary libraries are included for the windows version.
+1. All neccessary libraries are included for the Linux and Windows version.
-2. (Linux Only) You will need c-blosc, c-blosc2, and cJSON which can all be obtained and built with the included buildc-zarr.sh script.

 ### Download and Install
-1. Download the latest release for your OS from here (windows/linux.zip): https://github.com/abcucberkeley/c-zarr/releases
+1. Download the latest release for your OS from here (windows.zip/linux.tar.gz): https://github.com/abcucberkeley/c-zarr/releases
 2. Unzip the folder
-3. (Windows Only) You can now put the folders wherever you'd like and add them to your path if needed.
-Just keep the mex files with their associated dll files so the function can always run.
+3. You can now put the folders wherever you'd like and add them to your path if needed.
+Just keep the mex files with their associated dll files so the mex function can always run.
-4. (Linux Only) chmod +x buildc-zarr.sh to make it executable.
-You can now run the buildc-zarr.sh script and follow the instructions.
-Now when you open matlab, just add the mex files to your path when needed

 ### Usage
 Note: For filepath separators, on Mac/Linux you can use / and on Windows you can use \